Iterable/iterable-web-sdk/README.md

 })();
 ```

-## I Want My Messages to Look Good on Every Device and Be Responsive
+## I want my messages to look good on every device and be responsive

 This SDK already handles that for you.
 The rules for the in-app message presentation varies based on which display type you've selected.
 Here's a table to explain how it works: